Integrating the Viedoc way

 Looking ahead: advanced data solutions and integrations

 Look out for the fifth and final article in this series, where we’ll focus on generating custom reports, custom data transformations, and integration with other data repositories.
-But in the meantime, why not explore our EDC and learn more about how we can help streamline your trials.
+But in the meantime, why not explore our EDC software and learn more about how we can help streamline your trials.